How to Develop a Social Media Strategy for Your Personal Brand

 3. PROVIDE CONTENT ON A REGULAR BASIS.

-If you have a background in branding, you’re probably familiar with HootSuite and how to use it to schedule posts to keep content flow steady.
+If you have a background in branding, you’re probably familiar with HootSuite and how to use it to schedule posts to keep content flow steady. [quote]Those who are not using HootSuite for their personal brands are at a distinct disadvantage.[/quote] Try using the platform to set up posts throughout the week, and see how much better your postings do when they’re scheduled rather than on the fly.

 4. REPURPOSE CONTENT.